 APERS

-Date of actuarial valuation June 30, 2019
+Date of actuarial valuation June 30, 2020

-Inflation rate 3.25% wage inflation and 2.5% price
+Inflation rate 3.25%

-inflation

 Salary increases 3.25% - 9.85%, including inflation

 Investment rate of return 7.15%

-Mortality rates RP-20140 Combined Healthy

-mortality table, projected to 2020

-using projection scale BB, set forward

-2 years for males and 1 year for

-females.
+Mortality rates RP-2006 weighted generational mortality tables for health annuitant, disability, or employee death in service, as applicable.
+The tables applied credibility adjustments of 135% for males and 125% for females and were adjusted for fully generational mortality improvements using Scale MP-2017.

 Actuarial experience study July 1, 2012, through June 30, 2017

 dates

 The long-term expected rate of return on pension plan investments of each plan was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2019, are summarized in the table below:
+Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2020, are summarized in the table below:

 APERS

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real

+Rate of Return

-Broad Domestic Equity 37% 6.20%
+Broad Domestic Equity 37% 6.22%

-International Equity 24% 6.33%
+International Equity 24% 6.69%

-Real Assets 16% 3.32%
+Real Assets 16% 4.81%

-Absolute Return 5% 3.56%
+Absolute Return 5% 3.05%

-Domestic Fixed 18% 1.54%
+Domestic Fixed 18% 0.57%